 Mediation can make property division less stressful because the idea is to work together to reach an agreement that suits both you and your spouse.
 In order to have a successful mediation, you should keep some of these tips in mind:

 - Be honest and fair.
 Mediation is not for people who wish to hide things or get revenge.
 Come to the table with sincerity and honesty and your chances of success are higher.

 - Communicate openly about property you feel strongly about.
 If there is something you absolutely cannot part with, express your desires openly and honestly from the beginning.

 - Present documents.
 If you believe something should be considered separate property, it’s important to have documents to back it up.
 Important documents can include bank statements, bills, contracts, titles and deeds.

 Dividing property during a divorce can be a stressful process and any mistakes can cost you dearly.
 For this reason, it helps to speak with an experienced family law mediator who understands the ins and outs of California property law before making important decisions about your divorce.

-Contact a knowledgeable family attorney in Fresno today
+Contact a knowledgeable family attorney in Fresno and San Diego today